 Regardless of technical names, mental illness falls under two broad categories. namely insane beliefs and insane acts.
 The first category includes delusions, perhaps of grandeur or an unseen agency; suspicion and persecution; and hallucinations or false perceptions.
 The patient may imagine some unknown or unseen persons talking to him and appearing before him in a certain garb.
 The most serious delusions involve hallucinations of smell.
 Insane acts may include suicide and homicide, in addition to constant tearing of clothes, fantastic and extravagant dressing or disregard of personal appearance, refusal to eat food, kleptomania or obsessive stealing, dipsomania or obsessive thirst, indecent exposure of the self, and the commission of unnatural sexual offences.

-: Mental disorders can be broadly placed in two categories i.e. neuroses and psychoses.
+Varieties of Mental Disorders: Mental disorders can be broadly placed in two categories i.e. neuroses and psychoses.
 The first category is of a mild form in which there is a general emotional tone of anxiety or apprehension.
 In this case patients are afraid to open letters lest the contents convey bad news, and, by the same reason, they are afraid of telegrams.
 Persons suffering from a mild indisposition may also interpret the same as a symptom of some fatal disease.
 Exophthalimic goiter is sometimes accompanied by mental symptoms, may be included in this group.
 Neurasthenia, hysteria and various obsessions including such symptoms as irrepressible thoughts and impulses fall into the group of psychoneuroses.

 The other category of mental disorders, namely, psychoses, includes mania, melancholia, manic-depressive psychosis, paranoia, schizophrenia or dementia praecox, and certain confusional states in which there is more of disorientation than any serious disorder.
 There may be senile dementia and general paralysis of the insane which, in most cases, is the result of syphilis of the nervous system.